The influence of Pythagoras in mathematics and philosophy remains strong today, as do the mysteries surrounding the great Greek philosopher.

 The Pythagorean theorem is justifiably the most popular and at the same time the most majestic theorem of mathematical science.

-Other than his famous theorem, Pythagoras was credited with many mathematical and scientific discoveries, including Pythagorean tuning, the five regular solids, the Theory of Proportions.
+Other than his famous theorem, Pythagoras was credited with many mathematical and scientific discoveries, including Pythagorean tuning, the five regular solids, and the Theory of Proportions.

 Also, Pythagoras made developments regarding the spherical nature of the Earth and identified the morning and evening stars as the planet Venus.